 There are predefined tagsets, and you can also create your own.
-Your plug-in can define a named metadata tagset, which can include fields defined by your plug-in, by other plug-ins, or by Lightroom.
+Your plug-in can define a named metadata tagset, which can include fields defined by your plug-in, by other plug-ins, or by Lightroom Classic.

-This is the Infollua file for a minimal plug-in that defines a tagset:
+This is the Info.lua file for a minimal plug-in that defines a tagset: